-When you picture catching waves at Widemouth Bay, it’s easy to get swept up in the excitement of surf, sea, and sunshine.
-However, whether you're a beginner or a seasoned wave rider, the terminology around the sport can sometimes be a bit confusing.
-Should you call it surf boarding, wave surfing, or just plain surfing?
-Let’s break down the lingo to make sure you’re speaking like a true surfer.
+When you picture catching waves at Widemouth Bay, it’s easy to get swept up in the thrill of surf, sea, and sunshine.
+Yet whether you're brand new to the sport or already confident on the water, the terminology can sometimes feel a little confusing.
+Should you call it surf boarding, wave surfing, or simply surfing?

 What’s in a Name?
 Surf Boarding vs. Wave Surfing

-At first glance, 'surf boarding' and 'wave surfing' might seem like accurate ways to describe what happens on the water.
-Both terms involve riding waves on a board, balancing, and gliding through the surf.
-However, while they might sound correct, neither of these is the preferred term in the surfing world.
-The universally accepted term for this exhilarating water sport is simply 'surfing'.
+At first glance, terms like surf boarding and wave surfing might seem like perfectly accurate ways to describe what happens out on the water.
+After all, both involve riding waves on a board, balancing, and gliding through the surf.
+However, even though surf boarding wave surfing sounds descriptive, neither phrase is the one surfers actually use.

 Why Not ‘Surf Boarding’?